puyu-wasi/quechua-from-english/README.md

 ### About this page

 This page is a collection of learning materials I've collected while studying.
-As Quechua has a number of distinct dialects, it's worth noting that the materials here strive to all fall under Southern Quechua, with general preference towards the Cuzco-Quechua dialect, and Standard Quechua orthography.
+As Quechua has a number of distinct dialects and more, it's worth noting that the materials here strive to all fall under Southern Quechua, with general preference towards the Cuzco-Quechua dialect, and Standard Quechua orthography.

 ## Basic Reference